mozilla/socorro-docs/docs/jsondumpstorage.rst

 [[DeferredJobStorage]]
 ----------------------

-This is where jobs go that are deferred by SocorroMonitor's throttling mechanism.
+This is where jobs go that are deferred by [[SocorroMonitor]]'s throttling mechanism.
 If a json/dump pair is needed for priority processing, it can be looked up directly on the name branch.
 In such a case, just as with priority jobs in standard storage, we destroy the links between